GovernmentConspiracy/sshproxy/README.md

 4. End the script by pressing `ctrl c`.

 ## Notes
-You can watch what is happening when you run the script by opening `Network Preferences > Wi-Fi > Advanced... > Proxies > SOCKS Proxy`, and when you cancel it.
+You can watch what is happening when you run the script by opening `System Preferences > Network > Wi-Fi > Advanced... > Proxies > SOCKS Proxy`, and when you cancel it.
 Check what is your reported IP address before and after running the script.